data-engg/ForecastingDemand/README.md

 # ForecastingDemand

-The goal of this project is to :
+The goal of this project is :

 1. Understanding Big data in Retail domain
 2. Implementing a Lambda architecture to ingest and process data both for streaming and batch source